-- Exhibit poor use of space on paper/difficulty with spatial concepts.
+- Poor use of space on paper/difficulty with spatial concepts.
 Their writing will be too spaced or too close to each other.
-They might also find it hard to stay between page boundaries.
+They might also need help to stay between page boundaries.

-- Have difficulty following directions as to how to perform a task.
+- Need help following directions as to how to perform a task.

-- Have poor organizational skills: academics as well as self.
+- Need better organizational skills, academics, as well as self.

-- Tires easily, especially when standing or holding a particular body position.
+- Tires quickly, especially when standing or holding a particular body position.

 - Difficulty going to sleep during nap time.

-Teachers, parents and therapists can work together to adapt the child’s school environment.
+Teachers, parents, and therapists can work together to adapt to the child’s school environment.
 These adaptations involve:

 Developing a quiet corner or sensory corner

-Having a sensory basket in this corner is important.
-This will give the child various options of what they can do while they are there.
+Having a sensory basket in this corner is essential.
+This will give the child various options for what to do while there.
 A bean bag chair is also a great asset in this corner.
-Clear consistent rules regarding what is acceptable in corner and what is not should be communicated the student both verbally and visually.
-If a quiet corner is hard to create due to limited space, a small black tent can work.
+Clear, consistent rules regarding what is acceptable in the corner and what is not should be communicated verbally and visually to the student.
+A small black tent can work if a quiet corner is hard to create due to limited space.

-If the student does not like noisy areas, a separate working table can be created.
-When the student feels the noise levels increasing they can go work at their quite work station.
-If it during lunch break and the hall is very noisy, let the students wear their noise cancelation headphones, this enable them enjoy lunch with their peers.
+A separate working table can be created if the student does not like noisy areas.
+When the student feels the noise levels increasing, they can work at their quiet workstation.
+If it is during lunch break and the hall is very noisy, let the students wear their noise-cancellation headphones; this enables them to enjoy lunch with their peers.
 If the student is visually distracted by the lights in the class, turn the lights off and provide a temporary widow blinder.

-Creating individualized sensory diets that would have great alerting, organizing and calming activities that are targeted to meet the students need.
-The sensory diet can be also a whole class activity e.g. doing jumping jacks or running one lap in the field.
+Creating individualized sensory diets would have great alerting, organizing, and calming activities targeted to meet the student’s needs.
+The sensory diet can also be a whole class activity, e.g., jumping jacks or running one lap in the field.
 These are great alerting activities that all the students can participate in.

-The school can have a play ground with sensory play equipments such as trampolines, different types of swings, small mountain climbers, tunnels, sit and spins or stand and spins etc. This play ground will encourage the children to perform various sensory circuits just while playing.
+The school can have a playground with sensory play equipment such as trampolines, swings, small mountain climbers, tunnels, sit and spins, stand and spins, etc. This playground will encourage the children to perform various sensory circuits.

-Understanding Sensory Processing Disorders is important as it aids in helping the child with Sensory difficulties.
-It is also important to find out if a child’s sensory processing difficulties are caused by or related to Autism Spectrum Disorder.
-A qualified Pediatric OT will provide proper Sensory Integration Therapy using the right sensory diet toys, equipment and tools.
+Understanding Sensory Processing Disorders is essential as it aids in helping the child with Sensory difficulties.
+It is also important to determine if a child’s sensory processing difficulties are caused by or related to Autism Spectrum Disorder.
+A qualified Pediatric O.T. will provide proper Sensory Integration Therapy using suitable sensory diet toys, equipment, and tools.